 Upon FDA Approval, the two remaining deliverables are the transition services to be performed under the Transition Services Agreement, or TSA, and a license to improvements to the MDTS applicator during the two-year period commencing with the closing, or May 15, 2007, and ending on May 15, 2009.
 The Company has been able to establish fair value for the TSA.
 Given the unique nature of the license to improvements, the Company is unable to obtain objective, reliable evidence of its fair value.

 Accordingly, the delivered items, together with the undelivered items, are treated as one unit of accounting.
-Since the deliverables are treated as a single unit of accounting, the total cash received, \$150 million, will be recognized as revenue on a pro-rata basis over the term of the last deliverable, which in this case is the license to improvements that expires on May 15, 2009.
-As a result, the initial \$10 million paid at closing and the \$140 million paid upon FDA Approval have been recorded as deferred revenue and will be recognized as revenue together with the future billings, if any, under the TSA, ratably over the remaining 21.5-month term of the license to improvements, from August 1, 2007 to May 15, 2009.
-Through September 30, 2008, \$97.7 million has been recognized as revenue.
+Since the deliverables are treated as a single unit of accounting, the total cash received, \$150 million, is being recognized as revenue on a pro-rata basis over the term of the last deliverable, which in this

-The Company may also receive milestone payments of up to \$30 million based upon sales of Evamist through the term of the agreements.
+The Company is also eligible to receive milestone payments of up to \$30 million based upon sales of Evamist through the term of the agreements.
 Revenue associated with performance milestones will be recognized based upon the achievement of the milestones, as defined in the respective agreements.